Managing Your Symptoms in School

 Take a Brain Break

-Taking “brain breaks📝To take a short break from what you are currently doing, and do something that “resets” the brain or makes you feel better.” throughout the school day will help limit your symptoms and prevent flare ups, so that you don’t have to miss school.
-It is helpful to stop your activity, and leave your class to take a break before your symptoms get worse.
+Taking “brain breaks📝To take a short break from what you are currently doing, and do something that “resets” the brain or makes you feel better.” throughout the school day will help you tolerate your symptoms and prevent serious flare ups, so that you don’t have to miss school.
+It is helpful to stop your activity, and leave your class to take a break before your symptoms get significantly worse.
+Remember, if your symptoms do get worse, this does not harm your brain.

 Try these ideas during your break: